Corrugated Quonset HutTM : The Perfect Shelter From The Storm

 Typical straight walled buildings are especially vulnerable to the powerful winds characteristic of even the weaker storms.
 The junctures of the walls and the edges of the roof are likely to fail when a cyclone makes landfall, especially when pressure changes occur as windows are broken by flying debris.
 Entire buildings have collapsed when winds in strong winds.
 SteelMaster’s prefabricated Quonset HutsTM are engineered to endure this extreme force.

-During extreme weather strong winds create a variety of associated dangers, including falling trees and flying projectiles.
+During extreme weather, strong winds create a variety of associated dangers including falling trees and flying projectiles.
 SteelMaster’s buildings are built strong enough to reduce your vulnerability during severe weather.
 The deep parallel grooves in the corrugated steel add to the strength of this already durable building.
 Winds can reach well over 150 mph in some of the most devastating storms turning large objects into deadly projectiles.
-Projectiles can penetrate a traditional building’s walls in extreme winds, endangering anything or anyone on the inside When this same projectile hits an arched, corrugated solid steel building, it simply makes a small dent instead of going all the way through.
+Projectiles can penetrate a traditional building’s walls in extreme winds, endangering anything or anyone on the inside.
+When this same projectile hits an arched, corrugated solid steel building, often times it makes a small dent instead of going all the way through.

-One of our structures was tested in strict accordance to FEMA 320/361 and ICC-500.
-Testers hurled a 15 pound wooden 2”x 4” at 100 mph at one of our steel walls, recreating what would happen to debris during a powerful storm.
+In fact, one of our structures was tested for projectile penetration in strict accordance to FEMA 320/361 and ICC-500.
+Testers hurled a 15 pound wooden 2”x 4” at 100 mph at one of our steel walls, recreating what could happen with debris during a powerful storm.
 As expected, the building sustained minimal damage.
-SteelMaster’s disaster-proof buildings have also survived real-life tests outside of controlled experiments.
+SteelMaster’s disaster-resistant buildings have also survived real-life tests outside of controlled experiments.